pckltr/todolist/README.md

 # Todo list

-Simple todo app with local storage.
+Simple todo app with local storage made with Vite and React.